 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Webinar November 28, 2019 Capital Campaigns & Community Engagement Don’t miss the third module in ArtsBuild Ontario’s creative spaces online training series—Capital Campaigns and Community Engagement.
+Archived November 28, 2019 Capital Campaigns & Community Engagement The deadline for this opportunity has passed.
+Don’t miss the third module in ArtsBuild Ontario’s creative spaces online training series—Capital Campaigns and Community Engagement.
 The creative spaces training series is designed to support arts managers in building the core skills necessary to support capital projects and ongoing operations in creative spaces.
 Delivered by topic experts working in the sector, each module focuses on topic areas identified as the most integral to capital projects by ABO’s network of 2,500+ arts organizations.
 Arts managers will have the opportunity to engage with presenters during the sessions.
 The training series includes four modules: Financial Management and Capital Projects Strategic Planning and Partnerships Capital Campaigns and Community Engagement Operational Planning Before, During and after your Project Module #3: Capital Campaigns and Community Engagement Presenter: Brian Arnott, Principal, Novita Interpares Date: Thursday, December 5, 2019, 1:00 – 2:30pm EST Cost: $25 This module will introduce you to the process of raising the money to finance your capital project.
 Beginning with your case for support, you will learn how to develop a fundraising plan and the requirements for leadership and management for your campaign.
 You will also learn about the two parts of your campaign—the quiet campaign and the public campaign and donor recognition.
 For more information or to register for tickets, visit eventbrite.ca.
 About our Presenter Brian Arnott, BA, MFA, ASTC, CA Brian Arnott is the founding partner of Novita Interpares, Canada’s oldest cultural consultancy, and he has led all the company’s cultural projects—now numbering more than 1,000 of the company’s total of 1,400 completed projects.
 Originally trained as a theatre designer, Brian has worked in professional theatre in Canada and the US as a production manager and company manager.
 He worked as an assistant designer for the National Theatre and the Royal Shakespeare Company in London.
 He has designed costumes, scenery and lighting for more than 40 stage productions.
 He was the drama critic for That’s Showbusiness for four years and Maclean’s Magazine for one year.
 Brian Arnott is widely recognized as a leading expert in North America on the design of theatres and facilities for live performance and is a member of the American Society of Theatre Consultants (ASTC.)
 In this capacity, he has been a visiting lecturer and guest critic at many schools of architecture.
 As Head of Design for Novita’s technical company, Brian has designed more than 100 theatres and live performance facilities in Canada, the US and abroad.
 He is currently working on a small recital hall in Los Angeles.
 Brian has also curated and designed exhibitions for the National Gallery of Canada, the Royal Ontario Museum, the Canadian Museum of Civilization, and he has produced documentaries for the CBC and the National Film Board.
 Brian is a Founder and past National President of the Canadian Association of Heritage Professionals (CAHP) and has published monographs on several aspects of Canadian industrial history.
 As a volunteer in the cultural sector, Brian has been a member of the Board of Directors of Comus Music Theatre, The Pleiades Theatre, Factory Theatre (Chair) and six years as Chair of the Advisory Board for the Theatre Program at Humber College.
 Brian is currently Chair of the Advisory Committee for the Heritage Carpentry Program of the Nova Scotia Community College.
 Participant Materials Arts managers will have the opportunity to engage with presenters during the sessions.
 Participants will be provided with module materials, link to the recording and resources following the webinar.
 These modules are designed for arts managers working within creative spaces under a variety of operating models and communities.
 If you have any questions about the series or would like more information, please contact Alex Glass, Interim Executive Director, at firstname.lastname@example.org.